Universality classes of thermalization for mesoscopic Floquet systems: Introduction

 A few points are of note.
 First, complete Floquet thermalization occurs for frequencies less than $\omega_\mathrm{partial}(N)\sim N$, in the sense that the system effectively exchanges energy with the drive.
 In most of this regime, i.e., between the two scales $\omega_\mathrm{ladder}(N)\sim\log(N)$ and $\omega_\mathrm{partial}(N)\sim N$, the ladder ensemble is the relevant description of the final thermal equilibrium.
 In contrast, the regime in which the system thermalizes to a featureless infinite-temperature state is parametrically smaller, extending only up to $\omega_\mathrm{ladder}(N)\sim\log(N)$.
 Second, while we have only focused on the frequency dependence of the different regimes in the discussion above [and in Fig.~\ref{fig:ladder}(a)], there is also a strong dependence on (quasi)energy which we explore below.
 In Fig.~\ref{fig:phase_diagram_one_way_two_way}, we map out the full two-parameter phase diagram of the different types of thermalization mentioned above, and one important message of our work is that sometimes the thermalization of Floquet systems needs to be state or energy-resolved instead of uniformly averaging over all Floquet eigenstates or initial states.

-Finally, a notable and experimentally accessible consequence of our results is that under a suitable quench protocol, a system can thermalize to novel \emph{Schrodinger cat states of temperature}, i.e., superpositions of states at globally different energy \textit{densities} [Fig.~\ref{fig:ladder}(c)].
+Finally, a notable consequence of our results is that under a suitable quench protocol, isolated systems in pure states can thermalize to novel \emph{Schrodinger cat states of temperature}, i.e., superpositions of states at globally different energy \textit{densities} [Fig.~\ref{fig:ladder}(c)].
+Although the coherences of such states are notoriously fragile, the ladder-like distribution of energy is a stable signature of this novel form of Floquet thermalization.

 The rest of this paper is organized as follows: In Sec.~\ref{sec:theory} we set up our theoretical understanding of the different regimes of thermalization that occur in mesoscopic Floquet many-body quantum systems.
 We support our theoretical reasoning with numerical evidence using a concrete model in Sec.~\ref{sec:num}.
-In Sec.~\ref{sec:experiment} we explore some of the prospects for studying the physics discussed in this work experimentally, and show that indeed experimental studies seem to be accessible on some current platforms for quantum simulation.
+In Sec.~\ref{sec:experiment} we explore some of the prospects for studying the physics discussed in this work experimentally, and show that indeed experimental studies seem to be accessible on some near-term platforms for quantum simulation.
 Finally, we summarize and discuss our findings in Sec.~\ref{sec:conclusions}.